Food list

 Vegetables

-These vegetables are packed with essential nutrients, fibre, and low in calories.
-They’re ideal for frequent consumption on your plan and support overall health, digestion, and weight management.
-Aim to fill half your plate with these.
+These vegetables are rich in essential nutrients, high in fibre, and low in calories, making them perfect for regular consumption.
+They support overall health, aid digestion, and help with weight management.
+Aim to fill half your plate with these vegetables to create a balanced and satisfying meal.

 Food